Pinnacle Studio Review: The Good and Bad

 Summary: There's a lot to love about Pinnacle Studio.
 It has the best UI I've ever come across in a video editor, the most usable and professional templates in its class of video editors, and some the sleekest ease-of-use features in the business.
 It comes with tons of cool bells and whistles.
 At the end of the day, though, is that what makes a video editor worth your money?

 For me, the bottom line when it comes to video editors is the quality of videos it can produce for the price you pay.
-Pinnacle excels at generating quality in certain categories but fails to deliver a substantial increase in quality for the increased price of the Plus and Ultimate editions.
+Pinnacle excels at generating quality in certain categories but fails to deliver a substantial increase in quality for the increased price of Pinnacle Studio Plus and Pinnacle Studio Ultimate.

-It's my opinion that users who are interested in a modern, efficient, well organized, and easy to use program will get their money's worth out of the basic edition of Pinnacle Studio, but that the Plus and Ultimate editions don't offer nearly as much bang for their buck as you'll find from other video editors such Final Cut Pro (Mac), Sony Vegas Pro, and Adobe Premiere Pro.
+It's my opinion that users who are interested in a modern, efficient, well organized, and easy to use program will get their money's worth out of the basic edition of Pinnacle Studio, but that the Plus and Ultimate editions don't offer nearly as much bang for their buck as you'll find from other video editors in the alternatives section below.

 Why Should You Trust Me?